Professional developer studying network diagrams and protocols on multiple screens

 OSI Model: What Developers Actually Need to Know

-The OSI (Open Systems Interconnection) model is a conceptual framework with 7 layers.
-As a developer, you don't need to memorize all layers, but understanding how they work together helps you debug issues and design better systems.
+The OSI model has 7 layers.
+You don't need to memorize all of them, but understanding how they work together helps you debug issues and design better systems.

 Layer 7: Application